 EBL: Electron Beam Lithography

 The goal of the Nanopatterning Cleanroom is to provide researchers access to a state-of-the-art facility to meet their nano-scale fabrication challenges.
 Therefore, e-beam lithography is at the heart of our NPC user facility as the technology provides versatile, effective and economic solutions.
-NPC offers two e-beam lithography systems that serve varying needs with the main difference being the accelerating voltages: 100kV JEOL 6300FS and 10 and 50kV Raith Voyager.
+NPC offers two e-beam lithography systems that serve varying needs with the main difference being the accelerating voltages: 100kV JEOL 6300FS, and 10 and 50kV Raith Voyager.
 Please see the 2022 SNSF NPC New Equipment page for upcoming changes to our e-beam lithography suite.

 In order to become a qualified user of any of the EBL tools, you need to follow each of these steps in the order as listed here: